 Find and Download Monitor Driver

-Most of the Monitor manufacturer companies provide a driver CD with their product.
+Most Monitor manufacturer companies provide a driver CD with their product.
 But, If your monitor is Plug and Play compatible, then there won’t be any driver CD.
 Even, you don’t need to install any separate driver.
 You can just install the latest graphics driver.

 Step 1.
 To find out if there is a monitor driver available or not.
-Go to your manufacturer website’s software, firmware, or driver download webpage.
+Go to your manufacturer’s website’s software, firmware, or driver download webpage.
 And, search for your Monitor model number.
 And, hopefully, you will get the driver download link.

 In my case, I am using LG 22MP68VQ Monitor.
 And, LG provides an OnScreen Control software for it.
 That helps to manage the Monitor refresh rate, brightness, and everything else.